exercism/docs/season-of-docs-proposal.md

 1. Work with Exercism's team to understand the gaps in our existing documentation
 2. Design a structure incorporating our existing and newly conceived docs
 3. Flesh out that structure with stubs for new docs, and crowd-source feedback on the best information to go into docs.
-4. Create missing documentation and reorganise existing docs as required.
+4. Create missing documentation and reorganize existing docs as required.
 5. Welcome and incorporate feedback from our team of maintainers, and the wider Exercism community.
 6. Help develop guidance to empower language tracks to create their own per-language documentation.

 Work that is out-of-scope for this project:
 - Working on natural-language translations
 - Work on educational content for Exercism itself
-- Work on individual language-track's docs (other than working on an examplar language for point 6)
+- Work on individual language-track's docs (other than working on an exemplar language for point 6)

 ## Measuring your project’s success